Antinormanist/Antinormanist/README.md

 - 👋 Hi, I’m @Antinormanist
-- 👀 I’m interested in Python, programming and hard tasks
+- 👀 I’m interested in Python, programming, and hard tasks
-- 🌱 I’m currently learning framework Django and algorithms
+- 🌱 I’m currently learning Celery and algorithms
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me katya.goryacheva.2009@gmail.com
+- 📫 How to reach me bogdanit.goryachev.2009@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Further - more